-The GSE can run 'inside' the Active Console 2.
+The GSE can run from within the Active Console 2.

 To open an existing Gateway 2 configuration, use one of the following methods:

-- Select Configure gateway from the toolbar, select a Gateway 2, and press OK.
+- Select Configure gateway from the toolbar, then select a Gateway 2 and press OK.

-- Right clicking on a Gateway 2 and select Configure gateway.
+- Right-click a Gateway 2 and select Configure gateway.

-- Double-click on a Gateway 2 in the Gateways view.
+- Double-click a Gateway 2 in the Gateways view.

 The GSE can be configured to launch as a separate process from the Active Console 2 using the Gateway setup editor as a separate process advanced setting.
 See Advanced settings.